The Gaggia Classic Pro has a devoted following – is this espresso machine worth it?

 (Image credit: Future)

-To use the Gaggia, you need to have a balance of technical coffee knowledge and desire for simplicity.
+To use the Gaggia, you need to have a balance of technical coffee knowledge and a desire for simplicity.
 Since the Gaggia doesn't have any sensors or timers, you need to watch your coffee shot as it's pulled.
 When you think it's done, you manually stop the machine.
-This takes some expertise, since it's really easy to misjudge when your coffee is ready.
+This takes some expertise since it's really easy to misjudge when your coffee is ready.

-On the other hand, if you just want a retro espresso machine, which will add some color and design to your kitchen, this is pretty perfect.
+On the other hand, if you just want a retro espresso machine, that will add some color and design to your kitchen, this is pretty perfect.
 It's all metal, so feels really durable, which is a surprise given that it's under $500.
 So, it wins a point for style and a point for price.
 It's not a machine for beginners, but it might suit baristas with tight budgets.

 What is it like to use?